 Distribution and Habitat

-They are now widespread in habitats which provide suitable grass or other vegetation for grazing and well drained ground for burrowing.
-They will also live under sheds, amongst rubble and in piles of dead tree roots and branches.
+They are now widespread in habitats that provide suitable grass or other vegetation for grazing and well-drained ground for burrowing.
+They will also live under sheds, amongst the rubble and in piles of dead tree roots and branches.
 On golf courses and they can cause a massive amount of damage.
-In caravan parks they will cause damage to drainage and to the caravan hard standing areas.
+In caravan parks, they will cause damage to drainage and to the caravan hard standing areas.

 Control measures fall into two categories, removal or prevention.
 Removal can involve trapping, ferreting, gassing or shooting.
 Gassing and shooting should only be carried out by professionally trained individuals.
 At HERDpestcontrol we have the means to carry out various options for control.